Inflectra/spira-documentation/docs/Spira_User_Manual/Reports Center.md

 This report displays all of the releases and sprints defined for the current product in the order they appear in the release/sprint hierarchy.
-The release\'s details are displayed in a summary list form:
+The release's details are displayed in a summary list form:

 ![](img/Reports_Center_360.png)